 Jibreel Ali, who runs the One Community, One Orlando nonprofit, has filed five treasurer’s reports for a total of $1,823.12, including a $125 $125 from Mabel Butler, his grandmother who served on the city council from 1984 to 1990.
 He has spent $174.07.

 Stovelleo Stovall, pastor of God is Able outreach, started his campaign with a $100 personal loan and has not raised any money yet.
-Candidate Ondria James has yet to file a treasurer’s report
+Candidates Ondria James and Betty Gelzer have yet to file a treasurer’s report